michd/synth.michd.me/content/misc/eurorack-style-enclosure.md

   <a href="/images/misc/eurorack-style-enclosure/large/glamour-shot.jpg" title="View large version">
     <img src="/images/misc/eurorack-style-enclosure/glamour-shot.jpg" alt="Glamour shot of the finished enclosure, populated with a some modules">
   </a>
-  <figcaption>Glamour shot of my finished enclosure, with all the modules I've made have so far</figcaption>
+  <figcaption>Glamour shot of my finished enclosure, with all the modules I've made so far</figcaption>
 </figure>

 After writing my article about the things I wish I'd known before building my original enclosure, I deciced to go ahead and undertake the massive project of converting all I had so far to eurorack proportions.